KdotJPG/OpenSimplex2/README.md

 Successors to OpenSimplex Noise, plus updated OpenSimplex.
 Includes 2D and 3D noise.
 4D noise is coming!

-* The provided 3D function in **SuperSimplexNoise** ("OpenSimplex 2, smooth version") is about as fast as optimized OpenSimplex, but has better uniformity.
+* The provided 3D function in **OpenSimplex2S** (OpenSimplex 2, smooth version / "SuperSimplex") is about as fast as optimized OpenSimplex, but has better uniformity.

-* The provided 3D function in **FastSimplexStyleNoise** ("OpenSimplex 2, faster version") is about as fast as common Simplex noise implementations, but uses a much different process.
+* The provided 3D function in **OpenSimplex2F** (OpenSimplex 2, faster version / "Fast Simplex-Style Noise") is about as fast as common Simplex noise implementations, but uses a much different process.

 * The 2D functions aren't intended to represent new developments in the same vein as the 3D functions.
 They are just the logical pairings.
-Both 2D functions are implemented using lookup tables, and perform similar to or faster than the average.
+Both 2D functions are implemented using lookup tables, use lattice-symmetric gradient sets, and perform similar to or faster than the average.

 * All functions are given new gradient sets that are symmetric with the lattice, but don't cause neighboring vertex gradients to constructively interfere.

+* Updated Legacy OpenSimplex with new gradient sets is included in java/legacy and csharp/legacy.

 The classes in [java/areagen](https://github.com/KdotJPG/New-Simplex-Style-Gradient-Noise/tree/master/java/areagen) offer speed-optimized whole-area generators, which operate by flood-fill queue on the noise lattice. (i.e. they don't use a "range")